Thai Canal: Singapore

-Impact on India
+India

 According to US and Indian analysts, a Thai Canal could potentially improve China's naval presence and opportunity in the Indian Ocean.
 From a military viewpoint, they speculate that a Thai Canal will be an important step for China to strengthen what they call China's "String of Pearls", a series of Chinese alliances and naval bases, including deepwater seaports in Sri Lanka and Pakistan.
 The analysts fear that a Thai Canal, in combination with the String of Pearls, will encircle India militarily in the ongoing China-India conflict.